Mo Salah carries Egypt's World Cup hopes on his injured shoulder

 Without Salah, Liverpool lost 3-1.
 But in Egypt, attention quickly turned to whether Salah’s injury would deprive him of the chance to star in the World Cup, which represents the pinnacle of international soccer.

-Egypt heads to the tournament, which kicks off Thursday and is being hosted by Russia, as a solid and well-organized team with a chance of making it to the knockout stages.
+Egypt heads to the tournament, which kicked off Thursday as hosts Russia beat Saudi Arabia 5-0, as a solid and well-organized team with a chance of making it to the knockout stages.

 But that becomes more difficult without Salah, who is both their key player and talisman.

-Egypt's first game is scheduled for Friday against Uruguay, a crucial opener that will go a long way to determining whether the "Pharoahs" make it past the first round.
+Egypt's first game is taking place on Friday against Uruguay, a crucial opener that will go a long way to determining whether the "Pharoahs" make it past the first round.

 Amid rumor and counter-rumor, it fell to Egyptian President Abdel Fattah el-Sisi to ease his nation’s concerns.